tapuaharel/matrix-homeserver-project/README.md

 SOHO router configuration

+- Set up a DHCP Reservation or configure a static IP address manually for the server.
 - Port forward port 22 to the server's IP address for a SSH connection over the internet.

 ## Documentation